scala/legacy-svn-scala/docs/android-examples/unlocking-android/README.txt

 NB.
-The file INSTALL.txt gives VERY USEFUL informations about the small development framework (directories "bin/" and "configs/") included in this software distribution; in particular it permits to greatly improve the build time of Android applications written in Scala.
+The file INSTALL.txt gives VERY USEFUL informations about the small development framework (directories "bin/" and "configs/") included in this software distribution; in particular it permits to greatly reduce the build time of Android applications written in Scala.